srujane66/b1hubsupport/_posts/chatbots/2018-03-01-how-to-logout-from-b.one-chatbot-in-line-messenger.md

 title: How to logout from B.One ChatBot in Line messenger?
 ---

 To logout from B.One ChatBot, just type 'Bye'.
-You will be successfully logged out from B.One Bot.
+You will be successfully logged out.

   ![]({{ site.img }}/00450/image16.png)